top of page

 • President, Music Therapy Alumni Club, Chulalongkorn University.

-• 2025, Mar 22.
-Sing Strong After Stroke: A Pilot Group Music Therapy Programme for Post- Stroke Rehabilitation in Acute Care [Conference Session].
+• 2025, March 22.
+Sing Strong After Stroke: A Pilot Group Music Therapy Programme for Post-Stroke Rehabilitation in Acute Care [Conference Presentation].
 2025 International Symposium in Music Therapy in Bangkok.
 Main Presenter.

 • 2024, Jul 24.
 Continuing Professional Development Lecture: An Introduction to Music Therapy in Palliative Care [Lecture].
 Postgraduate Allied Health Institute.
 Lecturer.